semaphoreci/docs/docs/essentials/configuring-github-status-checks.md

 GitHub status checks are an excellent way to track and control the CI/CD status of your projects.

-Semaphore by default reports GitHub statuses for your initial `.semaphore/semaphore.yml` pipelines.
-Optionally you can configure status checks for multiple pipelines, or even blocks.
+By default, Semaphore reports GitHub statuses for your initial `.semaphore/semaphore.yml` pipelines.
+Optionally, you can configure status checks for multiple pipelines, or even blocks.

 The name of the GitHub status is derived from the name of your pipeline or block.

-## Configuring pipeline level status checks
+## Configuring pipeline-level status checks

 By default, Semaphore reports a GitHub status for your initial `.semaphore/semaphore.yml` pipeline.

-To change the pipeline for which you want to create a check status, edit your projects configuration:
+To change the pipeline for which you want to create a status check, edit your project's configuration as shown below:

 ``` bash
 sem edit project <project-name>